fivunlm/cppstreams/README.md

 This is an e implementation of the behaviour of Java 8 Streams.

-The idea is to have a strem class that can handle **filter**, **map** and **collect** methods.
+The idea is to have a stream class that can handle **filter**, **map** and **collect** methods.
 It should operate over STL containers.
 And it would let you chain operations in a efficient way by pipelining them.

 This STL containers have been tested:
 * list